SumithSingh18/WeatherForecast/README.md

 ## About ME
-I am a Student of Verzeo's Web Development course of the April Batch-2021 My name is Sumith Singh.
+My name is Sumith Singh, I am a Trainee of Verzeo's Web Development Internship of the April Batch-2021.
 id: ss.sumi1804@gmail.com

-i had so much to learn from Ahmad sir during this last 2-3 months i am really happy to drop my project.
+i had so much to learn from Ahmad sir during this last 2-3 months I am really happy to drop my final project.

 ## Introduction
  Hey Team Verzeo, very happy to upload my Project on Weather Forecast Web App.
- I have taken the help of Markup language HTML, used CSS and Bootstrap v.5 for styling and Vanilla JavaScript for scripting the entire thing
+ I have taken the help of Markup language HTML, used CSS and JavaScript, jQuery, and the OpenWeather API for scripting the entire thing

 ## About The Project